What Team Building Activities for Employees Actually Boost Engagement?

 Monthly Skill Workshops

-Once a month, an employee teaches a 30-minute workshop on something they're expert at — doesn't have to be work-related.
-Photography, budgeting, stretching routines, public speaking.
-This hits two engagement drivers: the teacher feels valued for their expertise, and attendees learn something new.
-Everyone wins.
+Once a month, an employee teaches a 30-minute workshop on something they know well — doesn't have to be work-related.
+Photography, home budgeting, sourdough, public speaking.
+The teacher feels valued for their expertise; attendees pick up something new.
+Opt-in only — attendance rises naturally once the first two or three are genuinely good.

 The AMB Engine

-Most engagement programs fail because they target happiness (free food, fun events) instead of engagement drivers.
-After correlating activity types with eNPS changes across 90 companies over 12 months (2024) on Actify, we identified three drivers that actually move the needle: Autonomy, Mastery, and Belonging.
-Activities must hit at least two of these three to produce measurable engagement improvement.
+Most engagement programs fail because they target happiness (free food, fun events) instead of the actual drivers.
+Across 90 companies over 12 months (Actify, 2024), three drivers consistently moved eNPS: Autonomy, Mastery, and Belonging.
+Activities must hit at least two to produce measurable improvement.
 Hit all three, and you see eNPS movement within 8 weeks.

 Autonomy